“Black stones...which burn like logs”

 Use hand-welding, flame-cutting, hand soldering, and brazing equipment to weld/join metal components, fill holes, indentations, or seams of fabricated metal products.
 There are around 600 of these workers employed in coal mining.
 You will find these workers welding components in flat, vertical or overhead positions.
 Common Job titles for this position are Maintenance Welder, Mig Welder, and Welder/Fabricator.

 Even though the work has changed over the years, safety hazards and injuries still occur.
-The chart the right shows the most common nonfatal injuries in the coal industry.
+The chart to the right shows the most common nonfatal injuries in the coal industry.

 As mentioned above, the hazards coal miners face are endless.
 A safe working environment ensures workers return home unharmed, while also creating a productive and profitable mining operation.
 We’ve got you covered with gloves, glasses, and garments needed in today’s coal mine.
 After all, keeping people protected is what we do.
 Let MCR Safety help protect you the next time you enter a mine!